ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 ### Header Color
 This is the background color of the header.
 Enter an HTML color code.
 Clicking the "HEADER_COLOR" label will provide you with a list of options for selecting HTML colors.

+**NOTE** If the header color is dark, you will need to create a stylesheet to lighten the text.

 ### Header Image
 Generally a 60x60 pixel image can be used to replace the Arctos Bear in the catalog record header.
 The image should be [loaded to media in Arctos](http://handbook.arctosdb.org/how_to/How-to-Upload-Media-to-TACC.html#single-file-uploads), then the media url can be placed in this field.